 It is important to keep the split shot to the lowest amount needed to get the bait to the fish, and of course, that will depend on the depth and strength of the current you are fishing.
 Several states have now outlawed lead weights, so you need to be aware of the laws that apply where you are fishing.

 Small silver, gold or colored spoons and spinning lures work quite well in the northeast and are fun to use.
 If you are going to be trolling from a boat you will need to consider heavier weights and leaders to get the lure down to where the fish are.
 I prefer wading and bank fishing rivers and streams, but when trolling, it is usually from a canoe and I am hunting rainbows and browns, not huge lake trout, so I really do not change the equipment I am using, except for leaders and weight placement.

-So, here’s hoping that 2017 is a great year for fishing!
+So, here’s hoping that 2021 is a great year for fishing and the end of the COVID restrictions!
 And please, only keep the legal limit; let’s leave some fish for others.
 And be safe!